1972 Philadelphia Phillies season

-The 1972 Philadelphia Phillies season saw the team finish with a record of 59–97, last place in the National League East.
+The 1972 Philadelphia Phillies season was the 90th season in the history of the franchise, and the 2nd season for the Philadelphia Phillies at Veterans Stadium.
+The team finished with a record of 59–97, last place in the National League East.

 Offseason

 The Phils made perhaps one of the most significant trades in their history on February 25, when they traded Rick Wise to the St. Louis Cardinals for Steve Carlton.
 Both teams were engaged in difficult contract negotiations with each pitcher.
 Carlton went on to win four Cy Young Awards with the Phillies, and Wise continued a solid career.
 Carlton won his first Cy Young Award on the 1972 Phillies who won only 59 games.
 Carlton was 27–10 and the team was 30–85 when Carlton did not pitch.
 No pitcher in the twentieth century has won as high a proportion of his team's victories (45.8%).
 Carlton also led the N.L. in ERA (1.97), strikeouts (310), and innings pitched (346.1).